Judge's Cave

 Judge's Cave is a cave in the British Overseas Territory of Gibraltar.
 Human remains dated to the late prehistoric period have been unearthed in the cave.
+This Neolithic Shelter is protected by the law of Gibraltar.

 Discovery

 Judge's Cave was discovered in the 1840s during the construction of a villa for James Cochrane who was Chief Justice of Gibraltar from 1841 to 1877.
 The cave was of some importance as it contained human remains and early visitors to the cave included Abbe Henri Breil, George Busk and local William Willoughby Cole Verner.

 The human remains from this site have been described as being Neolithic and are currently held by the British Museum.
 This includes the skulls and thigh bones of two individuals.
 Gibraltarian cave enthusiast George Palao later visited the cave between January and April 1969 in which time he carried out excavations which produced various ceramic artifacts which are now kept at the Gibraltar Museum.
 The pottery remains excavated by Palao from this site are described as some of Gibraltar's most beautiful pieces.